anacierdem/ed64/README.md

 When calling `everdrive_init(true)`, the first parameter determines whether to hook to stdio or not.
 If you pass `true`, all standard outputs will go serial over USB.

-Changing anything outside of main function is not yet supported.
-This is still useful for basic consecutive testing.
+Changing library code and rebooting is not supported as it will result in a undefined memory state.
+This is still useful for consecutive testing of game code.

+### Making a project rebootable

+Create a new NPM project and install `libdragon` and `ed64`;

+    npm init
+    npm i libdragon ed64 --save

+Now you are ready to link your project against libed64.

+Check out https://github.com/anacierdem/ed64-example for a full example.

 ## Tasklist